Make-School-Courses/FEW-1.2-JavaScript-Foundations/class-01/README.md

 ## Objectives

 - Use JavaScript to create applications of medium complexity
-- Use arrays including multi-dimensional arrays
+- Implement arrays, including multi-dimensional arrays
 - Define objects with Object Literal notation
-- Solve problems and follow instructions
+- Implement control flow to solve problems

 ## Homework: Breakout with JS